You're interviewing at Amazon soon, and you know you need to do well in your interview to get the job.

 I realize I just told you to prepare 28 stories.
 Does anyone actually do that?
 Honestly, not very many people have that many stories.
 Prepare as many good stories as you can.
-If you have 7 interviewers at your on-site interview, you can't use the same stories with each of them.
-You need to mix it up a little.
+Five stories may be enough for one interview, but it won’t be enough for seven on-site interviews in a row, since you shouldn’t repeat the same stories over and over.

 9. Don't worry about your English too much

 Your English doesn't have to be perfect to succeed at an Amazon interview.
 Don't spend your time reviewing your present perfect tense homework from high school — spend your time practicing your responses to questions using STAR and the leadership principles.

 Even if you're a very technical person who's applying for a very technical role you still need to be able to talk to your interviewers in English.
 If you can't do this you'll have trouble, so try to practice as much as you can before you go.